 2. Not only ISO 9001

 Today, process management goes beyond ISO 9001.
 It fits into the broad concept of Business Process Management (BPM), which covers all aspects of the company e.g. strategy, culture, IT.
 The importance of BPM is growing, as reflected in dedicated international journals (e.g. Business Process Management Journal, conferences (Business Process Management Conference), dedicated courses at universities (e.g. Ghent University, Belgium), or finally in the growth of publications.
 This indicates that this is not just a temporary fashion in management.

 3. The process approach reflects the other principles of quality management

 In line with the idea behind the process approach also described in this article, it should not be surprising that the process approach is based on the adoption of other principles of quality management in processes by: customer orientation as a result of meeting its requirements, involvement of management through the establishment of processes, inclusion of all employees in the implementation of processes, improvement by making decisions based on facts arising, for example, from process monitoring and management of relations with stakeholders, which can be an internal customer or vendor defined at the process input.

 Deming’s PDCA cycle is a very fundamental principle from the point of view of quality management that defines the functioning of an organization.
-It is very easy to see its link with the functional approach of the process considered in the context of classical management functions, i.e. planning, organising, conducting and controlling.
+It is quite easy to see its link with the functional approach of the process considered in the context of classical management functions, i.e. planning, organizing, conducting and controlling.